soffes/dotfiles/Readme.markdown

 ## Stuff To Change

 You'll probably want to change the `.gitconfig` so you don't commit everything as me.
 Everything else shouldn't need tweaking.

+If you don't want to see `Readme.markdown` in your home folder (it drives me nuts seeing it in there), just run this:

+    $ SetFile -a "V" ~/Readme.markdown